“Just Because You’re Paranoid Doesn’t Mean They Aren’t After You.”

 A business plan must assess both its corporate strategy and its competitive strategy.
 The corporate strategy defines the markets and the businesses the company will pursue based on its VRIO assessment.
 The company’s competitive strategy is defined by it’s our own uniqueness and its products based on the SWOT analysis of the company and its competitor’s.
 Traditional business intelligence does not consider much less budget for alternative analysis, where is the profit!
 Innovation is only useful if it increases profit or improves the R&D process.

 Here is what the Red Cell analysis taught the CIA.
 Innovative organizations who are secure with the uncomfortable will flourish, because it’s business as usual for them.
 They avoid stagnation by considering the “what ifs” and look at all the conceivable ways a plan can fail.
 They take any plan completely apart and then reassemble it to be utilized in a different way.
 A good Red Cell assessment is science fiction to stir the mind.

 The majority of Trident Response Group’s staff come from the special operations community.
 Special operation teams approach problems with a unique mindset, resolve the issue.
 They are trained physically & mentally to respond to multiple emergencies at the same time.
 They focus on the details and they see the possibilities, flaws, opportunities & mistakes in everything they do.
 They apply the same attention to detail in everything their enemies do or have done.
 They are designed to serve as special advisers to foreign militaries and indigenous government officials.

 We have over 100 years of combined operational experience in 80 plus countries at Trident Response Group.
-We would like to invite you down to talk about Red Cell analysis and Red Team Events can help your business to have a far better understanding of to give you a tour of our unique facility while introducing you to alternative analysis as well as our other services.
+We would like to invite you down to talk about how Red Cell analysis and Red Cell Team Building Events can help your business and give you a tour of our unique facility, while introducing you to alternative analysis as well as our other services.